Run-Flat Tires: Can You Really Benefit From Them?

-Let’s talk about the benefits of run flat tires.
+Let’s chat about something that could make your driving life a whole lot easier: the benefits of run flat tires.

-Here’s the magic behind the tech: these tires have reinforced sidewalls or a support ring that can carry the weight of your vehicle even when the tire is deflated.
-This means you can continue to drive at a reduced speed – typically up to 50 miles (80km) at 50 mph (80 km/h) – giving you ample time to find a safe spot for a tire change or to reach a service station.
+The magic lies in their reinforced structure.
+These tires have either strong sidewalls or a support ring that can bear the car’s weight even when deflated.
+This allows you to drive up to 50 miles (80 km) at speeds of up to 50 mph (80 km/h).
+It’s just enough to get you to a safe spot for repairs or a nearby garage.

-There are mainly two types of run-flat technology.
+There are two main types of run-flat technology:

 Alright, enough of engineering!
 Now, knowing how they actually work, I’m going to present the benefits of run flat tires (and possibly the drawbacks) in an easy way: by using a simple chart format.